Are Injections for Osteoarthritis Right for You?

 My Experiences with Hyaluronic Acid

 Even before receiving a cortisone shot in my ankle, I went through a round of Euflexxa injections about five years ago.
 Because my ankle had so little cartilage left, the doctor wanted to see how I responded to the hyaluronic acid before trying cortisone.
 In my experience, my ankle did feel better after the HA injections.
-I had less inflammation, pain, and my ankle joint did feel like it had a smoother motion to it than before the injections.
+I had less inflammation and pain, and my ankle joint did feel like it had a smoother motion to it than before the injections.

 Currently, hyaluronic acid is only approved for the knee by the FDA, but physicians have been known to use it on other joints with mixed degrees of success.
-Even though HA is naturally produced, swelling and some irritation can occur, so it’s best to avoid strenuous activity for a few days after receiving an injection.
+Even though HA is naturally produced, swelling and some irritation can occur, so it is best to avoid strenuous activity for a few days after receiving an injection.

 New Advances in Medicine

-While cortisone and hyaluronic acid injections are the most common, new injections such as plasm rich protein (PRP) and stem cell injections have started to come into the market.
+While cortisone and hyaluronic acid injections are the most common, new injections, such as plasm rich protein (PRP) and stem cell injections, have started to come into the market.
 These newer classes of injections have yet to be approved by the FDA, but some studies have shown that there is a lot of potential in helping to reduce the pain and inflammation cause by osteoarthritis and possibly even reversing osteoarthritis.
-Even though more testing is needed, just the slightest bit of hope that there could be better treatments on the horizon is every arthritis sufferers dream, even if it means a few more needles!
+Even though more testing is needed, just the slightest bit of hope that there could be better treatments on the horizon is every arthritis sufferers' dream, even if it means a few more needles!